 The point of intersection between clubbing and the art world, so intimately linked, is precisely what has pushed the venue to create a project that helps to strengthen ties and experience these realities as a whole.

-To develop and coordinate the project, we have aligned ourselves with the gallery LAB 36, the parallel project to Galería Senda, and the cultural agency Screen Projects (LOOP Barcelona), which has allowed us to amplify the effect and purpose of ART MEETS APOLO, bringing together two worlds and their respective artists, audiences, ways of working, knowledge and experiences with a clear benefit: local culture.
+The proposal has been conceived and coordinated together with the LAB36 gallery and Galeria Senda, bringing together two worlds and their respective artists, audiences, ways of working, knowledge and experiences with a clear and common benefit: local culture.

 The British-Indian artist based in Barcelona, Sejal Parekh, presents the work ‘[EXISTS IN NON-ENGLISH]’, a video installation located between La (2) and La (3), which reflects on how language shapes our identities.